irmen/prog8/docs/source/comparing.rst

   You'll have to add explicit casts to increase the size of the value if required.
   For example when adding two byte variables having values 100 and 200, the result won't be 300, because that doesn't fit in a byte.
 It will be 44.
   You'll have to cast one or both of the *operands* to a word type first if you want to accomodate the actual result value of 300.
+- Arrays and strings have a limited size and the allocated size never changes
+- Arrays and strings are mutable

 Variables